ViralTexts/gtr-clusters/clusters/18690715-sn90061771-KeepingOnesEyesOpen.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-, they must be occasion­
+they must be occasion­
 ally cleansed and wound up, and set to trua
 time.
 When you see a man with a good deal of relig­
 ion displayed in his shop window, you may
 depend upon it he keeps a very small stock ot It
 within.
+A
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:mb:batch_mb_keres_ver01:data:sn83020847:00517171311:1871091501:1134/pct:81.269419,29.508197,14.780293,3.846778/!600,600/0/default.jpg"/>
 </td>